 When it comes down it, it’s all pretty much common sense.
-Do you think you can qualify for a mortgage?
+Do you think you can/should qualify for a mortgage?

-Are you ready to make the commitment?
-Would you lend you a mortgage…
+Are you ready to make a big commitment?
+If you were the bank, would you lend you a mortgage…hmm.

 I would guess that most prospective homeowners could assess the situation beforehand and determine if they should be granted a mortgage.

 But without running the numbers, you won’t know for certain.
 So be sure to do plenty of calculations and speak with a loan officer or two to see where you stand.

 They’ll be able to get you a quick answer so no one’s time is wasted (what do mortgage lender look for?.

 What You Need to Qualify for a Mortgage